TheBeastBHR/Universal-Converter/README.md

 ## 🙏 Credits & Acknowledgments

 This project integrates currency conversion functionality from [Currency-Converter](https://github.com/adampawelczyk/Currency-Converter) by Adam Pawełczyk.
-The currency detection, symbol mapping, and real-time exchange rate features are based on this open-source project.
+The currency detection, symbol mapping, API's used and real-time exchange rate features are based on this open-source project.

 ## 📄 License